ChitoKim/EiMOS/README.md

-# mahjongAsst
-Japanese Mahjong Legacy Stick Scorer
+# EiMOS : Electrical Impedance to Mahjong Output Scores

   A Library for legacy scoring system of Japanese mahjong tables.
+Formerly known as mahjongAsst.
   Legacy mahjong scorers implement special score sticks containing electrical elements.
   My enquiries clarified that the elements are R / L / C passive components.
   This library measures parallel resistances/capacitances of stack-piled score sticks, and convert the values into actual scores of 4 mahjong players

+  EiMOS is in NO WAY RELATED to EIMOS, a military vehicle brand of Spanish defence company EXPAL.
+Library EiMOS isn't intended for military uses.

 # Features
 -Realtime score tracking for all 4 people